Level Two - Lesson 12

 Significant Penalties

-Any penalty other than a warning should go through the Head Judge.
-Floor judges should absolutely never issue disqualifications, and should only issue game losses and match losses in cases of tardiness and absences, which are exceptionally objectively measured penalties.
+Any penalty other than a warning or tracking penalties should go through the Head Judge.
+Floor judges should absolutely never issue disqualifications, and should only issue game losses and match losses in cases of tardiness, which are exceptionally objectively measured penalties.

 It’s important to remain consistent, and because of the severity of these penalties, we want to ensure that the player receives the full attention of the Head Judge, and so that the Head Judge is informed in case the player appeals or is upset.
 Having the Head Judge on hand means that they can immediately begin to de-escalate the situation and they don’t need to be brought up to speed.